redux-saga/redux-saga/docs/api/README.md

 methods and properties.

 All forked tasks are *attached* to their parents.
 When the parent terminates the execution of its own body of instructions, it will wait for all forked tasks to terminate before returning.

 Errors from child tasks automatically bubble up to their parents.
-If any forked task raises an uncaught error, then the parent task will aborts with the child Error, and the whole Parent's execution tree (i.e. forked tasks + the *main task* represented by the parent's body if it's still running) will be cancelled.
+If any forked task raises an uncaught error, then the parent task will abort with the child Error, and the whole Parent's execution tree (i.e. forked tasks + the *main task* represented by the parent's body if it's still running) will be cancelled.

-Cancellation of the parent from another Generator will automatically cancel all forked tasks that are still executing.
+Cancellation of a forked Task will automatically cancel all forked tasks that are still executing.
+It'll also cancel the current Effect where the cancelled task was blocked (if any).

+If a forked task fails *synchronously* (ie: fails immediately after its execution before performing any async operation), then no Task is returned, instead the parent will be aborted as soon as possible (since both parent and child executes in parallel, the parent will abort as soon as it takes notice of the child failure).

 To create *detached* forks, use `spawn` instead.